-With students, create original texts to add to the Typing Pal collection.
+Create original texts to add to the Typing Pal collection with your students.

 Familiarize yourself with the different Typing Pal drills.